Game One

 Game One is a French television channel owned by Paramount Networks EMEAA.
 The channel shows several programs based on video gaming.
-It also airs Japanese anime on a regular basis, such as Fairy Tail, Naruto, Naruto: Shippuden, Dragon Ball, Dragon Ball Z, Dragon Ball Z Kai and Eyeshield 21.
+It also airs Japanese anime on a regular basis.

+History

-In Germany between 2006 and 2014, a television show about videos games with the same name aired on MTV Germany.
+In Germany between 2006 and 2014, a television show about video games with the same name aired on MTV Germany.
 After the show was cancelled, the guys from Game One launched an online TV channel with the name Rocket Beans TV on Twitch and YouTube.

 Since 2016, they moderate the web show Game Two with the support of FUNK, an online service of the German television channels Das Erste and ZDF.

+Shutdown

+On 8 October 2025, a report revealed the closure of the channel from late November, as part of a plan from Paramount Skydance Corporation that would affect more than 50% of its television workforce in France.
+The channel was still profitable, with net gains of €2 million per year.
+Its staff was surprised by the decision.